2019-2020 Committee Assignments

 Physics REU Program Committee

 The physics department's REU program is run through MRSEC by Professor Sidney Nagel.
 The primary role of anyone else assigned to this committee is to assist them with the evaluation of applications and placement of students with research groups.
 Committee members may also be asked to help with aspects of running the program while the students are on campus and with preparing the application for renewal when the time comes.
-The Physics REU Program Committee is also assisted by the Department Executive Officer.
+The Physics REU Program Committee is also assisted by department staff.

 Education, Outreach, & Communication Committee